 Tracks: Communities of Special Interest (COSIs) and Open Sessions

-• 3DSIG • Bio-Ontologies • BioInfo-Core • Bioinformatics in Canada • BioVis • BOSC: Bioinformatics Open Source Conference • CAMDA • CompMS • Computational and Systems Immunology • Digital Agriculture • Education • Equity and Diversity in Computational Biology Research • EvolCompGen: Evolution and Comparative Genomics • Function • General Computational Biology • HitSeq • iRNA • MLCSB • MICROBIOME • NetBio • RegSys • SysMod • Text Mining • TransMed • VarI •
+• 3DSIG • Bio-Ontologies • BioInfo-Core • Bioinformatics in UK • BioVis • BOSC: Bioinformatics Open Source Conference • CAMDA • CompMS • Computational and Systems Immunology • Digital Agriculture • Education • Equity and Diversity in Computational Biology Research • EvolCompGen: Evolution and Comparative Genomics • Function • General Computational Biology • HitSeq • iRNA • MLCSB • MICROBIOME • NetBio • RegSys • SysMod • Text Mining • TransMed • VarI •

-3DSIG: Structural Bioinformatics and Computational Biophysics Abstract Area Chairs: Rafael Najmanovich, Université de Montreal, Canada Douglas Pires, University fo Melbourne, Australia R. Gonzalo Parra, Barcelona Supercomputing Center |
+3DSIG: Structural Bioinformatics and Computational Biophysics Abstract Area Chairs: Douglas Pires, University fo Melbourne, Australia R. Gonzalo Parra, Barcelona Supercomputing Center |

-It is impossible to fully understand biological systems without understanding the 3D structure of their constituting parts and their interactions.
-As such the topics relevant for 3DSIG are wide and include, but are not restricted to Structure-based drug discovery including polypharmacology and network pharmacology; Structure representation, classification and prediction; Structure-based function prediction; Docking, analysis, prediction and simulation of biomolecular interactions such as protein-protein, protein-ligand and protein-nucleic-acid; Protein dynamics and disorder; Evolution studied through structures; Application of structure to systems biology; Macromolecular assemblies; Structural genomics; 3D databases and data mining; Molecular visualization; Relevant methods of structure determination particularly hybrid methods; Prediction and analysis of protein domains; Membrane protein structure analysis and prediction; The structural basis of immunology.
+![]() Structure-based function prediction; Docking, analysis, prediction and simulation of biomolecular interactions such as protein-protein, protein-ligand and protein-nucleic-acid; Protein dynamics and disorder; Evolution studied through structures; Application of structure to systems biology; Macromolecular assemblies; Structural genomics; 3D databases and data mining; Molecular visualization; Relevant methods of structure determination particularly hybrid methods; Prediction and analysis of protein domains; Membrane protein structure analysis and prediction; The structural basis of immunology.

 ![]() click to enlarge |

-Bio-Ontologies Abstract Area Chairs: Learn more about the Bio-Ontologies here |
+BOKR: Bio-Ontologies and Knowledge Representation Abstract Area Chairs: Tiffany Callahan, IBM Research, USA Augustin Luna, NLM, USA Learn more about the Bio-Ontologies here |

 BioInfo-Core Abstract Area Chairs: Shannan Ho Sui, Harvard School of Public Health, United States